ryd3v/notesVault/README.md

 The `derive_key` function typically uses a key derivation function (KDF) like PBKDF2, bcrypt, or scrypt to produce the encryption key from the salt and the password.

-## Argon2 Encryption Algorithm

-### What is Argon2?

-Argon2 is a key derivation function that was selected as the winner of the Password Hashing Competition in 2015.
-It's designed to be secure against a range of attacks, including side-channel attacks and timing attacks.
-Argon2 is highly customizable, which allows developers to configure the time, memory, and parallelism factors to balance between security and performance.

-### Why Use Argon2?

-- **Security**: Argon2 is resistant to a wide array of attacks, including timing attacks and side-channel attacks.
-- **Customizable**: Parameters for time, memory, and parallelism can be adjusted based on the security requirements and hardware capabilities.
-- **Widely Accepted**: Being the winner of the Password Hashing Competition, it is recognized and recommended by security experts.

-### How We Use Argon2 in Encrypted Notes App

-In our application, we use Argon2id, a hybrid version combining Argon2i and Argon2d, to derive the encryption keys from the user's password.
-We have tuned Argon2 to use a minimum configuration of 2 GiB of memory, an iteration count of 2, and 8 degree of parallelism, balancing both security and performance.

-By utilizing Argon2, we ensure that your notes are encrypted in a secure and efficient manner.

 ## AES-256-GCM Encryption